How to Override Getint Behavior Using Custom Properties

 • Controls how many integration changes are stored in Getint (default: 20).

-Specific Flags to Data Cleanup
+Specific Flags for Data Cleanup

 1. CLEAN_UP_INTERVAL_IN_HOURS